tmbuza/iMAP/README.md

 <br>

 ## Running Analysis On Specific Platforms (Best option)

-[README](https://github.com/tmbuza/iMAP/blob/master/README2.md) for all platforms (this document).
-* This is work under active development.
+* This README is work in progress.
 Please visit this page regularly for more updates.
 * Best option for integrating most applications
 * Uses RStudio to install R-packages (recommended)
 * No Docker images are required.